New Hampshire Antiquarian Society

 How does New Hampshire Antiquarian Society spend its money?

 New Hampshire Antiquarian Society directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New Hampshire Antiquarian Society tax-deductible?